 In the first part I talked about the current challenge we are confronted with regarding the transformation of our economic system to fight climate change.
 I argued that we have to move from a linear take-make-waste economic model to a circular economy in which as many resources as possible stay within in the cycle, where they are re-used and re-“cycled”.
 I argued that this system changes will cause a shift in the roles of its actors.
 Rather than being focused on one single role with a limited set of objectives, private citizens, companies and the government have to widen their perspective and become much more strongly involved in every aspect of energy production and consumption.
 Glocalization leads to the civil society becoming prosumers – consumers and producers at the same time which requires a much stronger sense of personal autonomy amongst private citizens.
 In what follows, I want to continue by giving some ideas of why strong collaboration between actors is particularly necessary for moving on to a sustainable energy production system and which implications this might have for individuals, politicians and firms.Read More

 Feeling a bit jazzy today?
-Not in the Soviet Union.
+Not in the Communist Party of the Soviet Union.

 The energy transition is one of the most important challenges of our century.
 In fact, it is one of the most important challenges of our millennium.
 As Prof. Jan Rotmans – a leading academic in the field of climate change and sustainability – in his much too less watched speech at TEDxMaastricht states, it is one of these transformative changes on our planet that happens only every few centuries.
 Rather than living in an era of change we are, in fact, experiencing a “change of eras.”
 As this period is so transformative it requires action by each and every one of us, be it the government, businesses or private citizens.Read More